Here’s the Right Way to Use Your Refrigerator’s Crisper Drawer

 The primary reason your food is going bad?
 Something called ethylene gas.
-Certain fruits (like bananas, kiwis, and pears) release a hormone known as ethylene gas as they ripen.
+Certain fruits (like bananas, kiwis and pears) release a hormone known as ethylene gas as they ripen.
 This gas is great if you want to quickly ripen an avocado, but it’s not so ideal if you want to keep your lettuces fresh.
 Luckily, your refrigerator’s crisper drawer can help with that!
-When you shut down the airflow access and create a low-humidity crisper drawer, you also trap all that ethylene gas inside.
+When you shut down the airflow access and create a high-humidity crisper drawer, you also trap all that ethylene gas inside.
 That means it can’t escape, so it won’t be able to prematurely soften or discolor your other produce.
-Pretty cool!

-Don’t overfill or underfill the drawer.
+Don’t Overfill or Underfill the Drawer